instructure/switchman/readme.md

 time.
 There are two special categories.
 A model marked as belonging to the `unsharded` category always lives on the default shard.
 An example of this is the switchman_shards table itself - there is only one copy of the data in this table, no matter how many shards there are.
-The other is `default`, which is every model not otherwise marked as belonging to a category.
+The other is `primary`, which is every model not otherwise marked as belonging to a category.
 You can come up with your own categories by simply annotating your models, like so: